vaib-dev/Courses/11-linkedin/4-posting.md

 <p text align="center"><img src="https://media.sproutsocial.com/uploads/2020/03/BTP-2020-LinkedIn-Heatmap-Global.png"></p>

-### Best times
 If you’re trying to create this share-worthy content, it’s no surprise that the most reliable engagement occurs during the work week, Tuesday through Friday, 8 a.m.–2 p.m.
 Engagement drops off outside of working hours, every day before 4 a.m. and after 8 p.m.
 Monday is also slightly lower on engagement, perhaps reflecting the rush to catch up post-weekend for the platform’s professional audience.

 Try to post on  Wednesday from 8–10 a.m. and noon, Thursday at 9 a.m. and 1–2 p.m., and Friday at 9 a.m.\
 The best day to post is Wednesday and Thursday and worst day is Sunday.

 The report is according to [Sprout-Social](https://sproutsocial.com/).
-Data from Sprout Social include users from various plan types, industries and locations.
-All time frames are recorded in Central Time Zone (CST).
-Number of engagements represents total engagements a brand received on the specific channel during that hour time frame.
-Industry-specific data includes mid- to high-level engagement times.

 ## Engagement On Posts